-The School of Optometry and Vision Science offers an accelerated Doctor of Optometry/Master of Science Program in Vision Science in response to a number of needs among which are:
+The School of Optometry and Vision Science offers an accelerated Doctor of Optometry/Master of Science Program in response to several needs among which are:

 General principles of the accelerated OD/MSc program

-Please note that this program is only available to current University of Waterloo Doctor of Optometry students.
-An accelerated Doctor of Optometry and Master's program in Vision Science is one in which it is deemed academically advantageous to treat the educational process leading through the OD to the MSc degree as a continuous unit, while at the same time satisfying the requirements for both degrees.
+An accelerated Doctor of Optometry and Master's program is one in which it is deemed academically advantageous to treat the educational process leading through the OD to the MSc degree as a continuous unit, while at the same time satisfying the requirements for both degrees.

 The following are general conditions of the accelerated OD/Master's program:

-• Students in the accelerated OD/Master's in Vision Science program will fulfill the degree requirements of both the OD program and the MSc in Vision Science program
+• Students in the accelerated OD/Master's program will fulfill the degree requirements of both the OD program and the MSc program.

 • Admission to the accelerated program is on the basis of merit, as is continuance in the program.
-Admission to the Master’s in Vision Science program is conditional upon the student graduating with the required standing (75% overall average) in the OD program, and satisfactory completion of at least one Master’s level course during the OD program
+Admission to the Master’s program is conditional upon the student graduating with the required standing (75% overall average) in the OD program, and satisfactory completion of at least one Master’s level course during the OD program.

-• An application to the accelerated OD/Master's in Vision Science program may occur as early as the term following completion of the first year of the OD program.
-However, please note that one will not be considered an MSc student until the completion of the OD program
+• An application to the accelerated OD/Master's program may occur as early as the term following completion of the first year of the OD program.
+However, please note that one will not be considered an MSc student until the completion of the OD program.

-• An accelerated OD/Master's in Vision Science degree program must have the flexibility to satisfy the requirements of individual students; at the same time it must have coherence—each student's program must be addressed towards a well-defined area of specialization in Vision Science
+• An accelerated OD/Master's degree program must have the flexibility to satisfy the requirements of individual students; at the same time it must have coherence—each student's program must be addressed towards a well-defined area of specialization in Vision Science.

 Application and admission